aerospike/aerospike-client-python/doc/query.rst

 Constructing A Query
 --------------------

+.. warning:: :meth:`aerospike.Query` should not be called directly to create a :class:`~aerospike.Query` object.

 The query object is used for executing queries over a secondary index of a specified set.
 It can be created by calling :meth:`aerospike.Client.query`.